abirhasanmubin/changelog-generator/readme.md

 - `helpers/`: A directory containing modular helper scripts.
   - `helpers/changelog-input-helpers`: A library of functions for handling different types of interactive user input (yes/no, single-line, multi-line, multi-select).
   - `helpers/changelog-generate-filename`: A library of functions for creating the unique, descriptive filename for the changelog entry.
-  - `changelog-generate-file`: A library script responsible for taking the final, collected data and writing it to the Markdown file using a predefined template.
+  - `helpers/changelog-generate-file`: A library script responsible for taking the final, collected data and writing it to the Markdown file using a predefined template.
+  - `helpers/changelog-git-commit`: A library for retrieving and formatting Git commit information with clickable web links.
 - `.changelog/`: The default output directory where all generated changelog files are stored.
 This directory is created automatically if it doesn't exist.

 ---